Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 *"I don't want to be impersonated online by a third party"*

-This system can be modeled in two ways with blockchain:
+This system can be modelled in two ways with blockchain:

 System one is that the Blockchain is presented as the Authentication Process system.
-The Identity itself is stored with the crendentials in the blockchain.
+The Identity itself is stored with the credentials in the blockchain.
 In this system, a consumer of the Authentication Process that blockchain would provide must still provide Authorisation systems.

 System two is that the Blockchain is presenting *only* an Credential Validation system.
 It is *not* an Authentication system nor an Authorisation system.
 Any consumers of this system still must implement proper Authentication process to map the validated credential to an identity, and they must implement authorisation systems.

 Preventing impersonation
 ========================

 In the first system, we have successfully prevented impersonation of the credential ONLY, despite being an identity storage system.
-This is dependendant on the authentication consumer to implement that policy!
+This is dependant on the authentication consumer to implement that policy!
 There is *no guarantee* that the service cannot have a system which bypasses the blockchain authentication process.
-Given that these applications will merely call the blockchain as a library, they can easily bypass and inject a *seperate* identity system that allows impersonation of the identity.
+Given that these applications will merely call the blockchain as a library, they can easily bypass and inject a *separate* identity system that allows impersonation of the identity.
 Tricky, hey!

 In the second system, we still need an identity mapping service.
 This will allow the addition of extra credentials to an account to allow impersonation of the identity on the service, at the application layer again.